softcite/software-mentions/doc/annotation_schema.md

         }]
     }
 ```

+In case of a response to an XML document or a text fragment, coordinates in general are not present.

 `rawForm` give the exact strict as extracted from the source text content. `normalizedForm` is a normalized version of this extracted string, more appropriate for displaying results to users and further processing like deduplication (normalization ensures in particular a string without possible interrupting end-of-line and various possible PDF noise).